schodet/nxt-python/README.md

   * [Pyfantom](http://pyfantom.ni.fr.eu.org/)

 ## Installation
+1. Go and grab the latest version from the [releases](https://github.com/Eelviny/nxt-python/releases) page - the master branch is usually too unstable to use
-1. Untar/unzip source package
+2. Untar/unzip source package
-2. Navigate to the package directory, and run `python setup.py install`
+3. Navigate to the package directory, and run `python setup.py install`
-3. `import nxt` in your program and get going!
+4. `import nxt` in your program and get going!

 *This is a quick overview, detailed instructions can be found on the [wiki](https://github.com/Eelviny/nxt-python/wiki/Installation) page.*